inquilabee/LinkedinPy/README.md

 - Send connection requests
     - Filter by minimum and maximum number of mutual connections
     - Filter by kinds of users (preferred and not preferred)
-    - Maximum number of request to be sent
+    - Maximum number of requests to be sent
-    - Optionally, view profile of those sending request to
+    - Optionally, view the profile of those sending request to
 - Accept connection requests
 - Delete/Withdraw sent connection requests depending on how old they are
-- Create cron jobs on your machine using `python-crontab` to these activities
 - Run smart follow-unfollow
     - Delete sent requests older than 14 days
-    - Follow maximum number of people possible for the day (based on LinkedIn's weekly limit)
+    - Follow the maximum number of people possible for the day (based on LinkedIn's weekly limit)
     - Accept all pending requests
 - Run all of these in the background mode without affecting your usual work

 Note: The package has been tested on macOS and is expected to work on Linux/Unix environments as well.
 Raise an issue/PR if you encounter any issue while running the scripts.

-Before you proceed:

-- Download appropriate chrome driver from https://chromedriver.chromium.org/downloads for the version of the Chrome you have installed in your machine.
-- Ensure your Chrome browser and chrome-driver match and are compatible with each other
-- Allow the script to execute the chrome-driver file downloaded above

 ### Getting Started